 Parents Are Better Than Google Assistant

-This is a neat little feature, and another tool in a parent’s arsenal when their little ones won’t go to sleep.
-However, having Google Assistant reading a bedtime story to your child is no substitution for you doing it yourself.
-Especially if you do all of the voices too.
+This is a neat Google Assistant feature, and another tool in a parent’s arsenal when their little ones won’t go to sleep.
+However, having Google Assistant reading a bedtime story to your child is no substitution for doing it yourself.
+Especially if you do all of the voices too!

 Image Credit: Marco Verch/Flickr